 We also hosted Schulich Executive Education Centre Professor Alan C. Middleton, a former Member of Parliament, the most senior Human Resources employee for the Ontario Securities Commission, and many other notables.
-We have invited the Minister of Training, Colleges and Universities as well as the Minister of Labour to speak at our November 23, 2018 event-- and it promises to be fantastic!
-Don't miss out!

 Human Resources Managers

-*Individuals seeking to pursue second careers
+Individuals seeking second careers

 Senior Civil Servants and Policy Makers